Quadratic Hedging and Optimization of Option Exercise Policies: Exercise Policy Optimization

 If the hedged P\&L is determined according to the quadratic hedging optimal solution then it is tempting to look for an exercise policy that maximizes the option minimal production cost, taken to be an approximation for the option value (holders of financial options may not be interested in hedging, but managers of commodity and energy conversion assets modeled as real options may engage in this activity, as discussed, e.g., by~\citealp{kn:Pirrong2015}).
 Doing so corresponds to solving

 which by~(\ref{eq:bchar}) can be equivalently written as

 An optimal solution to model (\ref{eq:general}) is meaningful if its associated variance optimal martingale measure is a risk neutral one, because in this case the value of this exercise policy is arbitrage free.
-Otherwise, use of this solution may entail pitfalls, as Examples~\ref{ex:timeincons} and~\ref{ex:zerovalue}, which are based on Example 4 in~\citet{kn:Secomandi2021}, illustrate.

-Example~\ref{ex:timeincons} shows that in general an optimal solution of model~(\ref{eq:general}) is an unappealing exercise policy that is costly to hedge, because it has maximal minimal production cost, rather than a policy that is optimal also under a risk neutral measure.
+Otherwise, Example~\ref{ex:timeincons}, which is based on Example 4 in~\citet{kn:Secomandi2021}, shows that in general an optimal solution of model~(\ref{eq:general}) is an unappealing exercise policy that is costly to hedge, because it has maximal minimal production cost, rather than a policy that is optimal also under a risk neutral measure.